 It is rare to find the explicit promotion of a book event in a bishop’s weekly column, and even more rare to find one promoting a book in which the author suggests that Pope Francis’s pontificate opens up questions “about the authority of Scripture generally, and whether the church’s past teachings on any moral issue can be considered permanently reliable, or whether all things Catholic are subject to Holy Spirit-driven change.”

-A second instance Chaput indicated alliance with opponents of Pope Francis on April 21, 2018, when Cardinal Raymond Burke — perhaps the face of resistance to the pope — and the notorious Fr.
+A second instance where Chaput indicated alliance with opponents of Pope Francis on April 21, 2018, when Cardinal Raymond Burke — perhaps the face of resistance to the pope — and the notorious Fr.
 Gerald Murray were invited to speak at a conference in Philadelphia’s Cathedral Basilica of SS.
 Peter and Paul.
 The conference’s topic was on Marriage and the Family, and while I’m unable to find any video or transcripts from the conference, I’m confident that the talks were not a celebration of Amoris Laetitia.
-(If any transcripts or videos are available, please post them in the comments.)

 Is Chaput schismatic?
 No, of course not (although I have pointed out one instance where he has admitted he would refuse submission to the pope).
 Was his statement in response to Viganò “supportive” of Viganò’s claims?
 No, but he certainly vouched for him as a character witness.
 Is Archbishop Chaput a supporter of Pope Francis?
 The case for that is tenuous, at best.
 What is the justification for publishing such an enthusiastic apologia for Chaput’s support for the pope, one that omits key facts and was prompted by a single mention in a lengthy essay?